yeshwanth2424/Diabetes-Prediction/README.md

-# Diabetic Prediction using Machine Learning
+# Diabetes Prediction using Machine Learning

 - The repository contains Files required to deploy **Machine Learning web app** using **Flask API** in **Heroku platform**